robindemourat/github-oauth-proxy/README.md

+Modifications done in this fork :

+* add cors to toekn procedure
+* use express

 # GitHub OAuth Proxy

 proxy github oauth token requests to preserve client_secret for client-side apps, such as browser extensions and static pages.